 Students will be able to examine the tactics of achieving advertising and marketing objectives through organizing, implementing and executing advertising campaigns.
+Pre-requisites: MCOM 235.

-MCOM 241 DOCUMENTARY
+MCOM 241 DOCUMENTARY FILM MAKING

 Students produce a TV documentary, and are introduced to all that this entails, including script writing, camera work, and editing.